PodcastsScienceSage Sociology

 • Sage Sociology

-This episode of the Armed Forces & Society AI podcast series is a conversational-style AI summary of David R. Segal's article entitled, "Civil-Military Relations in the Mass Public."
+This episode of the Armed Forces & Society AI podcast series is a conversational-style AI summary of Mady Wechsler Segal's article entitled, 'The Military and the Family as Greedy Institutions Then and Now'.

 All podcasts, videos, and content listed below are AI-generated adaptations of scholarly articles originally published in Armed Forces & Society.
 These derivative products are intended solely as supplementary means of engaging with academic research.